 The 31-mile pathway was recognized for its outstanding scenic and community value by being inducted into Rails-to-Trails Conservancy’s (RTC’s) Rail-Trail Hall of Fame in 2017.

-Counties: Jefferson, Orleans, St. Charles, St. James, St. John the Baptist
+Parish: Jefferson, Orleans, St. Charles, St. James, St. John the Baptist

 The developing, 61-mile Mississippi River Trail (Louisiana) is part of an ambitious initiative to create a paved route for bikers and walkers along the entirety of the Mississippi River.
 When complete, the larger trail route will eventually stretch for thousands of miles, from Louisiana to Minnesota.